protolambda/partial_fft/README.md

 See [`alike_fft.py`](alike_fft.py).

 Then, can we drop some of the work?
-Sure, we can not generate any of the odd-index coefficients.
+Sure, we can not generate any of the odd-index outputs.
 See [`half_out.py`](half_out_fft.py).

 And now a magic trick: can we drop the 2nd half of the inputs,